prudhdod/MeddiffSolutions/README.md

 # MeddiffSolutions
-This is te solution for Meddiff coding test with 5 coding questions
+This is to solution for Meddiff coding test with 5 coding questions

 **Problem #1**
 Implement a group_by_owners function that: